-\textit{Diffusion probabilistic models}, or more commonly known as \textit{diffusion models} \cite{sohl2015deep}, are deep generative models defined from a forward diffusion process and a reverse denoising process.
-Specifically, the \textit{diffusion process} aims to gradually corrupt a sample $\mathbf{x}_{0}$ (drawn from the training data distribution $q_{\text{data}}(\cdot)$) to a noisy instance $\mathbf{x}_{T}$ (defined by a prior distribution $q_{\text{noise}}(\cdot)$) by using the following process:
+\textit{Diffusion probabilistic models}, more commonly known as \textit{diffusion models} \cite{sohl2015deep}, are deep generative models defined from a forward diffusion process and a reverse denoising process.
+First, the \textit{diffusion process} aims to gradually `corrupt' a sample $\mathbf{x}_{0}$ (drawn from training data distribution $q_{\text{data}}(\cdot)$) to a noisy instance $\mathbf{x}_{T}$ (from a prior distribution $q_{\text{noise}}(\cdot)$) using